Community Infrastructure Levy 2020 (CIL)

 - Town and Parish Council Annual Monitoring Template.docx [docx] 35KB

-Please see our FAQ document: CIL FAQv3 for applicants and developers 2019.docx [docx] 94KB
+Please see our FAQ document: CIL for Developers and Applicants FAQ 2020 v4.pdf [pdf] 696KB

 Please find below the Council’s CIL Privacy Notice which explains how we use information about you and how we protect your privacy in relation to CIL.